Serenna4/Emerald-Ash-Borer-Capstone-Project/README.md

 - None

 **Plan for next iteration**
-- Finish all graphs
-- Create Final Write-up Iteration
+- Picked a final model to use in conclusions
+- Finished Analysis for models
+- Wrote most of the Write-Up Draft
-- Create Final Poster Iteration
+- Make progress on Poster

 **Risks and impediments**
 - Time is something we are worried about.
 We have another meeting with Dr. Gore tomorrow, which should help us get our analysis and visuals completed.
 And then we will be able to move on to finishing the poster and write-up!
 But that has to happen very quickly.